-Rouss City Hall built- Native Charles Broadway Rouss, who goes pennies-to-riches with NYC dept store chain contributes half the funding of City Hall.
-Turns blind and too sick to see building completed.
-Rouss also donates Rouss Fire Hall & public water works in City and Rouss Hall at Univ. of Va.
+Rouss City Hall built- Charles Broadway Rouss, who goes pennies-to-riches with NYC dept store chain contributes half the funding of City Hall.
+Rouss also donates Rouss Fire Hall, public water works, and Mt.
+Hebron Cemetery fencing in City among other projects.
+All benefactor of Rouss Hall at University of Virginia.

 Winchester Memorial Hospital opens- moves to suburban campus in 1990 and becomes one of seven largest medical centers in Virginia.
 Now represents largest employer in the region.